RightToPrivacy/mactrack/README.md

 This can be used for various purposes- ie: identify a masked burglar outside your home or someone suspicious at the front door by their unique phone mac address/brand name!

 I will let your imagination run wild.
-Some of those purposes I go over on my video channels/blog
+Some of those purposes I will go over on my video channels/blog